OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 The assertions being disputed concern block hashes of an <a data-quicklook-from="arbitrum-chain">Arbitrum chain</a> at a given batch/inbox position.
 Given that Arbitrum chains are deterministic, there is only one correct history for all parties running the standard Nitro software.
 Using the notion of one-step proof, Ethereum can check whether someone is making a fraudulent assertion.

 If a claim is honest, it can be confirmed on Ethereum after a 6.4-day period (although the DAO can change this period).
-If a claim is malicious, anyone who knows the correct Arbitrum state can successfully challenge it within that 6.4-day window _and always win_ within a challenge period.
+If a claim is malicious, anyone who knows the correct Arbitrum state can successfully challenge it within that 6.4-day window _and always win_ within a <a data-quicklook-from="challenge-period">challenge period</a>.

 The current implementation of BoLD involves both on-chain and off-chain components: